sebcoda/ntnx-escape-game/README.md

 # Preparation
 - Book a HPOC with following characteristics :
-    - 3 nodes cluster (no more, no less)
+    - 4 nodes cluster (no more, no less) cause one node will be removed by the scripts.
     - AOS 7
     - PC2024.3.1+ (Need Calm 4.1 min)
     - Self-Service enabled